Can You Do Eyelashes Out of Your House?

 Other Salon Features that Increase Client Comfort

-• In a salon, there aren't kids, pets or other people taking up space.
+• In a salon, there aren't kids, pets or other people taking up space or distracting from the service.

 • The salon space's use is solely for beauty, health and wellness treatments.
 In a home, there might be food, toys or other items lying around that would make a client aware that the space has multiple uses.

-• Supplies like lash glue require optimal conditions to stay in perfect working condition.
+• Supplies like lash extension adhesive or lash glue require optimal conditions to stay in perfect working condition.
 Working in a salon gives artists the ability to properly store supplies in a controlled environment.

 • A salon venue has safe, designated parking.
 If a client's vehicle is damaged or stolen while at your home, that opens up a whole host of other legal issues.